Welcome to Wansui

 "Jade pillar wilted, neh?
 Nothing to be ashamed of.
 Some powdered Lupin's claw is just what a... healthy gentleman like you needs to revitalize his yang energy..."

-The primary healthcare provider for the gangsters of the Tian Di Hui Tong.
-Once a respected physician administering to high-ranking officials in Doma Castle, Doctor Cheng was forced to come to Wanshui after losing his medical license for reasons he has yet to reveal.
+The primary healthcare provider for the gangsters of the Tin Dei Wui Triad.
+Once a respected physician administering to high-ranking officials in Doma Castle, Doctor Cheng was forced to come to Wansui after losing his medical license for reasons he has yet to reveal.

 Zheng Zhilong